How to switch energy supplier

 If something goes wrong when you switch energy supplier, you may be eligible for compensation.

-- you are switched without your permission
+- you are switched without your permission or by mistake

 - your credit balance is not refunded within 10 working days of your supplier sending your final bill.